nicholaswharris/irrigation_with_machine_learning/README.md

 plant_ML contains python and h5 files:</br>
       1. DQNTest9.h5 is the file of weights from the most recently trained model (already stored in model-file; not-needed).</br>
-      2. modelTest9.h5 is the most recently trained model (with no retraining).</br>
+      2. modelTest9.h5 is the most recent model used for deployment; it already contains the weights.</br>
       3. Gardener.py reads data from the Arduino via serial communication.</br>
       4. loadModel.py is used to simplify loading the model and making predictions.</br>
       5. weather.py is used to call the weather API [OpenWeather](https://openweathermap.org/api) </br>